JorgePe/BOOSTreveng/README.md

 - ~~although gatttool works fine, I'm having [problems with gattlib](https://github.com/JorgePe/BOOSTreveng/issues/4)~~
 - MIT AppInventor 2  is a pain, I believe I'm having a similar problem with encoding

+I really don't understand why LEGO developers opted to put everything in just one handle.
+It forces us to send a long string even for simple commands, which increases latency.
+And using MIT App Inventor 2 (and probably on blockly languages like Scratch) is difficult and clumsy.

 There are also some text files trying to explain how to use bash or python.
 Please accept that I lack a programming background and also that I'm not writing a book.